mabyre/ASP-NET-Online-Survey/README.md

 Survey's graphics fully customizable to your needs with your logos, styles.

 #### Notes from 2020/03/17
-I did can open, compile and run the solution under Visual Studio Community 2019.
+I did can open, compile and run the solution under Visual Studio Community 2019, which I find very nice.
-Which is very nice.

 When I update the connection strings to attach databases ASPNETDB and QUESTIONNAIREDB to SqlLocalDB server the message from the application was :